mvolkmann/blog/src/oci-smalltalk-article.md

 - Actually use it as an alternative to other languages.
 - Have fun!

-## Taste Cuis Smalltalk
+## Taste of Smalltalk

 To really get a feel for what it's like to use Smalltalk, you have to try it.
-So follow the instructions below to install, start, and use Cuis Smalltalk.
+Follow the instructions below to install, start, and use Cuis Smalltalk.

 To install Cuis Smalltalk:

 1. Browse the <a href="https://cuis.st" target="_blank">Cuis Smalltalk home page</a>.
 1. Click the "Download" link at the top of the page.
 1. Click "Cuis Stable Release" or "Cuis Rolling Release".
-The later is recommended so you can obtain updates by simply running `git pull`.
    Both lead to a GitHub repository.
+The later is recommended so you can obtain updates by simply running `git pull`.
 1. Clone the repository.
    If the rolling release was selected, this will create the directory `Cuis-Smalltalk-Dev`.